 The kids and I headed to the nursery to purchase some small sized plants for our fairy garden.
 This was a little challenge since some of the plants we found were small, but would grow quite large and we were hoping for small plants that would stay small.
 Luckily, succulents are pretty popular right now and when we found that section, we knew we found plants that would work for our garden.

 The plants we used were black hens and chicks, sedum, portulacaria, and my favorite, a mimicry plant called stone faces.
+Click here for more info about plants that may work well in your yard.
 I love it because it looks like mushrooms which I believe would totally be found in a real fairy garden.
 We also bought some small-sized gravel to make a little walkway and patio area.

 Design the Layout: